 When participating with a team project, rather than saving it locally, it’s saved online.
 The media isn’t sent to the cloud necessarily, that’s based on your need and preference, but if you’re working on a video project for example, you can have one person ingesting, another editing captions, and yet another editing sequences.
-As long as neither work on the same part of the project, everything syncs together seamlessly.

 Subscribing to Creative Cloud also means gaining access to Adobe Stock photography, footage, website building templates and other assets.
 If you’re looking for video, you can hover the cursor over its thumbnail to get a preview of the footage over time, without having to download the clip in the first place.
 This enables you to get a good idea of what you’ll be using.

 If suitable, you can then download it free of charge and use it in your project.
 It’ll be watermarked and of a lower quality, but once you’re ready to complete your work, if you haven’t shot any other footage that’s better, you can licence and purchase it.
 The watermarked clip will be automatically replaced with the full resolution version, and any changes or effects you applied to it in the meantime will be fully preserved.